 - What are the conditions you want to retain?
 Who is affecting them?

-- Who are the 'determinors'—the people who by their action or inaction decide the course of events and determine outcomes?
+- Who are the 'determiners'—the people who by their action or inaction decide the course of events and determine outcomes?

 - What are the key relationships involved?
 Where's the money?

-- Among determinors, who is potentially susceptible to our actions?
+- Among determiners, who is potentially susceptible to our actions?

-Given the identified conditions and determinors which you have identified, what strategies will you use to reach your goals?
+Given the identified conditions and determiners which you have identified, what strategies will you use to reach your goals?

 - What approaches are you going to use?

-- What is your group going to do to move key determinors in ways that support your goals?
+- What is your group going to do to move key determiners in ways that support your goals?

 - How is your group going to change the necessary underlying conditions?